Some posts contain compensated links. Please read this disclaimer for more info.

-Advent In Zagreb 2018: Advent U Zagrebu Is Europe’s Best Destination For Christmas
+2019 Advent In Zagreb Guide: Advent U Zagrebu Is Europe’s Best Destination For Christmas

 The Christmas holidays are fast approaching.
 I, for one, love this time of year.
 Everyone is happy, joyful, and spreading good vibes and a lot of love, especially those with children.
 Christmas is a time to spend time with family, a time to be thankful for all our blessings, and a time to take some well-deserved time off from work and school.

 If you are planning to jump on a plane and travel this year during the Advent season, Advent in Zagreb should be at the top of your list.
 This is because Zagreb has won the award for Best Christmas Market Destination in Europe three years in a row now.
 So, you better believe the Zagreb Tourism Board has spared no effort to make the Zagreb Christmas Market even better this year.
 There is, after all, a title to defend.

 There are various concerts and musicals, performances, workshops, and exhibitions for kids and people of all ages.
-Not to mention the abundance food offered on literally every corner of the street.
-Roasted chestnuts, mulled wine, fresh fritters, homemade sausages are just few that come to mind.
-Advent in Zagreb will take place this year from December 1 to January 6, 2019.
+Not to mention the abundance of food offered on literally every corner of the street.
+Roasted chestnuts, mulled wine, fresh fritters, homemade sausages are just a few that come to mind.
+Advent in Zagreb will take place this year from November 30, 2019 to January 7, 2019.

 There is an exhibition for literally everyone, and all of it is super-affordable, if not completely free.